Miranda-Y-Zhou/cse15l-lab-reports/lab_report2.md

 ### Learning Reflection

-During the labs in week 2 and 3, I learned about setting up and managing Java-based web servers, and the utility of SSH keys in authenticating users without needing passwords.
-The use of SSH keys for password-less authentication not only simplifies the login process but also enhances security by relying on cryptographic principles.
+During weeks 2 and 3 of our labs, I discovered the elegance of crafting simple Java-based web servers—a feat I hadn't realized could be achieved with just a handful of Java files.
+I was also introduced to remote computer access via `ssh`, and the invaluable role of SSH keys in facilitating password-free user authentication.
+Utilizing SSH keys not only streamlines the login process but also enhances security through cryptographic measures.

 &nbsp;